juergenweb/JkPublishPages/README.md

 4. After the module has been installed, you can make your settings.

+Please note: This module needs LazyCron to be installed.
+If you want to install the module, but LazyCron is not installed, you will get a message that your system does not fulfill the requirements.
+You will get this message too if your PHP version is lower than 8.
+So if your PHP version is 8 or higher, you can ignore this message.
+LazyCron will be installed automatically during the module installation.

 ## How to uninstall

 Go to the module configuration and check the checkbox for uninstallation.
 All fields of this module will be removed from